RedhawkSDR/redhawksdr.github.io/content/manual/logging/logging-within-a-resource.md

 weight: 40
 ---

-Every resource that is capable of hosting custom logging (i.e.: component, device, service) includes the class member _baseLog.
-The _baseLog member is a logger instance that has the same logging name as the resource instance (i.e.: the first instance of comp in a waveform is comp_1).
-For all practical purposes, _baseLog is the resource's "root" logger, even though there is a log4j root logger as well whose name is the empty string and is also the parent for the named logger.
+Every resource capable of hosting custom logging (component, device, service) includes the class member, `_baseLog`.
+The `_baseLog` member is a logger instance that has the same logging name as the resource instance.
+For example, the first instance of `comp` in a waveform is `comp_1`.
+For all practical purposes, `_baseLog` is the resource's "root" logger, even though there is a log4j root logger as well whose name is the empty string and is also the parent for the named logger.

-Each logger object contains member getChildLogger that takes 1 required argument and a second optional argument.
+Each logger object contains member `getChildLogger` that takes 1 required argument and a second optional argument.
 The first argument is the name for the child logger and the second argument is an optional namespace for this logger.
-If _baseLog were to belong to component "comp_1", calling getChildLogger with the first argument set to "mylog" and no second argument would create a logger with the name "comp_1.user.mylog".
-Calling getChildLogger with the first argument set to mylog and the second argument set to "some.namespace" would return a logger whose name is "comp_1.some.namespace.mylog".
+If `_baseLog` belongs to component, `comp_1`, calling, `getChildLogger`, with the first argument set to `mylog` and no second argument, the logger name, `comp_1.user.mylog`, is created.
+Calling `getChildLogger` with the first argument set to `mylog` and the second argument set to `some.namespace` creates the logger name, `comp_1.some.namespace.mylog`.

 ### C++ Use

-All the following logging statements work with _baseLog.
+All the following logging statements work with `_baseLog`.
 However, to declare a new logger, use the following code in the header:
 ```c++
         rh_logger::LoggerPtr my_logger;
 ```